1. Is your MBA Accredited?

 23. I am an international student.
 I would like to embark on an MBA, how do I go about this?

 We are delighted that we have had many international students who register each year with us.
 We have students from afar afield as Afghanistan, China, DRC, Malawi, Nigeria, Sierra Leone and closer to home Namibia and Swaziland.
 These students must make the application in the normal way.
-However, please note that you will be required to write the GMAT at the nearest designated centre to you.
+However, please note that you will be required to write the GMAT at the nearest designated centre to you or the ESA.
 Although not all of these questions here are relevant to our international MBA students, please look at the University’s FAQ section (see the link below):http://www.ru.ac.za/international/internationalstudents/frequentlyaskedquestions

 24. I was offered a place onto the Rhodes Business School programme previously.
 Due to circumstances I could not accept the offer.
 Do I need to reapply?